Arrow Sewer & Drain Logo

 • Cracking and breaks: soil movement, settling, and external load can crack a wall that has already thinned.

-• Bellying: sections can sag as the surrounding soil shifts, creating low spots where waste and water collect.
+• Bellying: sections can sag as the surrounding soil shifts, creating low spots where waste and water collect — the condition covered in our belly in the sewer line guide.

-Because these conditions develop out of sight, the first sign is often a symptom rather than the cause: a recurring backup, a slow drain that returns after cleaning, or a smell that does not clear.
+Because these conditions develop out of sight — driven by the age of the pipe and the soil around it — the first sign is often a symptom rather than the cause: a recurring backup, a slow drain that returns after cleaning, or a smell that does not clear.

 Warning Signs of Failing Cast Iron